In our endeavour to have productive days, we sometimes fail to recognise that how we finish our day has a big impact on how we start our next day.

 It’s really a paradigm shift for most of us to think that our effectiveness the next day really starts the day before.
-The best part about this is that these steps do not require a lot of time and the steps mentioned here are quite simple.
+The best part about this is that these steps don’t require a lot of time and the steps mentioned here are simple.

 - Have a cut-off time.
-All too often, especially with work-from-home entrepreneurs, we tend to just do “one more” thing, whether it is to respond to an email, check our messages and complete another task.
+All too often, especially with work-from-home entrepreneurs, we tend to just do “one more” thing, whether it’s to respond to an email, check our messages and complete another task.

-Just like if we are working in an office environment, there is an end to the work day and we must set a time where we say, “Work is done for today.”
-If you have a cut-off time, then it will be a lot easier to resist the temptation to do one last thing.
+Just like if we’re working in an office environment, there is an end to the workday and we must set a time where we say, “Work is done for today.”
+If you have a cut-off time, it will be a lot easier to resist the temptation to do one last thing.

 - Let go of any tension or stress built up during the day.
-Having an evening or night still with a lot of tension or stress is not good for us as that can have an impact on the quality of our sleep, or even affect how we communicate with loved ones at home.
+Having an evening or night still with a lot of tension or stress isn’t good for us because that can have an impact on the quality of our sleep, or even affect how we communicate with loved ones at home.

-Therefore it is advisable to learn some techniques on how to release stress and tension.
+Therefore, it’s advisable to learn techniques on how to release stress and tension.
 Meditation is a very effective way to release tension and stress, plus there are different breathing techniques that can help as well.

 - Review your day and create a plan for the next day.
 One of the best things we can do to ensure we continue to improve in all areas is to review each day.
 There may have been events that, upon reflection, we could have responded differently.

-- Have some wind down time.
-In order to ensure that we get a good night’s sleep, it’s important that we stop taking in new input before bedtime.
-Typically the last 20-30 minutes before going to bed should be used to relax (and that does not mean watching television or surfing the net), and be in a contemplative or reflective state.
+- Have wind down time.
+To ensure we get a good night’s sleep, it’s important we stop taking in new input before bedtime.
+Typically, the last 20-30 minutes before going to bed should be used to relax (and that doesn’t mean watching television or surfing the net), and be in a contemplative or reflective state.

 A powerful technique is to visualize how you want the next day to be like.
 You also just be thankful and grateful for the day you’ve had and all the things you were able to experience.